• Skip to primary navigation

 Instructions

-• Turn on the sauté feature of your Instant Pot and add the oil or butter.
-When heated, add the onions and sauté until slightly translucent, about 2-3 minutes.
+• Turn on the sauté feature of your Instant Pot.
+When heated, add the oil.
+When the oil is hot, add the onions and sauté until slightly translucent, about 2-3 minutes.

-• Now add the garlic, thyme, oregano, smoked paprika and crushed red pepper.
+• Add the garlic, thyme, oregano, smoked paprika, and crushed red pepper.
 Sauté for about a minute.

-• Add the carrots and celery.
+• Now add the carrots and celery.
 Sauté 1-2 minutes.

 • The cooker will beep when the time is up.
 Don't touch anything, just let the pressure naturally release for another 15 minutes.
-Now carefully turn the steam release handle to the Venting position (It will loudly spurt out lots of steam and some water).
-Once the Float Valve goes down you can carefully open the lid.
+Now, carefully turn the steam release handle to the 'venting' position (It will loudly spurt out lots of steam).
+Once the float valve goes down, you can carefully open the lid.

-• Remove the bay leaves and taste for seasoning.
-Add more if needed.
-Let the soup sit a minute before serving.
-This will give it time to thicken up.
-If it's too thick for your taste, you can add a small amount of vegetable broth. *See notes stovetop instructions.
+• Remove the bay leaves and give it a big stir.
+Taste for seasoning and add more if needed.
+Let the soup sit for 3-5 minutes before serving so it can thicken up. *See notes for stovetop instructions.

 Notes